1.1 Departments or Organizations

 1.4.2 Employees who are directly affected by work force adjustment situations and who receive a guarantee of a reasonable job offer, or who opt, or are deemed to have opted, for Option (a) of Part VI of this Directive are responsible for:

-(a) actively seeking alternative employment in cooperation with their departments or organizations and the PSC, unless they have advised the department or organization and the PSC, in writing, that they are not available for appointment;
+- actively seeking alternative employment in co-operation with their departments or organizations and the PSC, unless they have advised the department or organization and the PSC, in writing, that they are not available for appointment;

-(c) providing timely information to the home department or organization and to the PSC to assist them in their appointment activities (including curriculum vitae or résumés);
+- providing timely information to the home department or organization and to the PSC to assist them in their appointment activities (including curriculum vitae or resumes);

-(f) seriously considering job opportunities presented to them (referrals within the home department or organization, referrals from the PSC, and job offers made by departments or organizations), including retraining and relocation possibilities, specified-period appointments and lower-level appointments.
+- seriously considering job opportunities presented to them (referrals within the home department or organization, referrals from the PSC, and job offers made by departments or organizations), including retraining and relocation possibilities, specified period appointments and lower-level appointments.

 1.4.3 Opting employees are responsible for:

-(a) considering the options of Part VI of this Directive;
+- considering the Options of Part VI of this Directive;

-(b) communicating their choice of options, in writing, to their manager no later than 120 days after being declared opting.
+- communicating their choice of Options, in writing, to their manager no later than 120 days after being declared opting.

 1.5 National Joint Council Work Force Adjustment Committee